sstelfox/stelfox.net/content/notes/aide.md

 With good backups in place this can help identify what changes were made by an attacker after a breach which can be invaluable in knowing both the impact and intent of a security incident.

+## Import Caveat

+There does seems to be an issue that causes core dumps (floating point exception).
+I guessed it was either the number of files or UTF-8 characters in the path triggering this but after some testing I couldn't confirm either.

+The issue itself could be with the specific compiled version (community/aide 0.16-1 on arch linux) I was testing or with my config so I recommend trying on your own.

 ## Secure Usage